cirosantilli/cpp-cheat/gcc/invocation.md

 #### Wl

 Pass options to the linker.
+Multiple options can be separated by commas.

+##### Xlinker

+Pass options to the linker.
+Multiple options require multiple `-Xlinker` arguments.

 ## std